How is Rett syndrome diagnosed?

 - Repetitive non-purposeful hand movements such as wringing/squeezing, clapping/tapping, mouthing, weashing/rubbing.

-If all of these symptoms exist or existed, a label of ‘classic‘ or ‘typical‘ Rett syndrome is used.
+If all of the above symptoms exist or existed, a diagnosis of ‘classic‘ or ‘typical‘ Rett syndrome is given.
+Additional symptoms that may be, or may have been, present, can include:

 - Breathing disturbances while awake